Restaurant in Zeltweg, Austria

 A 17th-century castle restaurant in Zeltweg that earns its Michelin Plate — book it for a special evening in Styria

 If you are planning a celebration dinner, an anniversary, or a serious meal in the Murtal region, Schloss Farrach is the right choice.
-The combination of a genuine 17th-century castle setting, a Michelin Plate-recognised kitchen, and a farm-to-table menu rooted in Styrian seasonality makes this one of the most complete special-occasion restaurants in the area.
+The combination of a genuine 17th-century castle setting, a Michelin Plate-recognised kitchen, a farm-to-table menu rooted in Styrian seasonality makes this one of the most complete special-occasion restaurants in the area.
 At the €€ price range, it also delivers considerably more atmosphere per euro than most equivalents in the region.

 The Space

-The dining room sits inside a castle with a striking mosaic façade, and the interior centres on a cross-vaulted ceiling that is genuinely architectural rather than decorative.
-The space has the proportions and character you would expect from a 17th-century structure: solid, atmospheric, and difficult to replicate.
+The dining room sits inside a castle with a striking mosaic façade, the interior centres on a cross-vaulted ceiling that is genuinely architectural rather than decorative.
+The space has the proportions and character you would expect from a 17th-century structure: solid, atmospheric, difficult to replicate.
 In warmer months, a terrace extends the option outdoors, which makes the venue work well across seasons.
 For a private dinner or a corporate function, the castle framework provides a physical setting that a modern restaurant simply cannot match.
-If you are considering Schloss Farrach for a private event, it is worth knowing that the venue explicitly handles private functions, and the cultural events calendar means specific dates fill up.
+If you are considering Schloss Farrach for a private event, it is worth knowing that the venue explicitly handles private functions, the cultural events calendar means specific dates fill up.
 Book early if your date is fixed.

 The Kitchen